More universities reviewing honorary degrees given to Mary Ellen Turpel-Lafond

-VANCOUVER — Six out of 10 universities say they’re reviewing honorary degrees conferred on retired judge Mary Ellen Turpel-Lafond, after being asked by a group of Indigenous women to revoke them following a CBC investigation into her claims of Indigenous heritage.
+VANCOUVER — Six out of 10 universities confirm they’re reviewing honorary degrees given to retired judge Mary Ellen Turpel-Lafond, after being asked by a group of Indigenous women to revoke them following a CBC investigation into her claims of Indigenous heritage.

-The Indigenous Women’s Collective says in a statement that the honours should be withdrawn because the former law professor “stole” the identity and lived experiences of Indigenous women.
+The honours should be withdrawn because the former B.C. representative for children and youth “stole” the identity and lived experiences of Indigenous women, said a statement from the Indigenous Women’s Collective.

-University of Regina, McGill, Brock, Royal Roads, St. Thomas and Mount Saint Vincent universities all say they’re looking into the situation, a day after Vancouver Island University announced Turpel-Lafond had voluntarily returned its honorary doctorate.
+The University of Regina along with McGill, Brock, Royal Roads, St. Thomas and Mount Saint Vincent universities all say they’ve been looking into the situation.

+Their statements Wednesday came the day after Vancouver Island University announced Turpel-Lafond had returned her 2013 honorary degree.
+The school had told her it was under review due to requests from the collective and members of the university community.

-Responses haven’t yet been received from Carleton, Simon Fraser, Thompson Rivers and York universities.
+Carleton, Simon Fraser, Thompson Rivers and York universities did not respond to requests for comment in time for publication.

-Retired senator Lillian Dyck is among signatories to the collective’s statement saying Turpel-Lafond — the former director of the Indian Residential School History and Dialogue Centre at the University of B.C. — claimed opportunities, recognition and influence that did not rightfully belong to her.
+Retired senator Lillian Dyck is among signatories to the collective’s statement saying Turpel-Lafond claimed opportunities, recognition and influence that weren’t rightfully hers.

+The University of British Columbia, where Turpel-Lafond had been a tenured law professor, recently announcedshe no longer worked there, as of Dec.
+16.

 Reached by phone, Turpel-Lafond declined to comment on the calls for her honorary degrees to be revoked or the universities’ review processes.

+The statement from the women’s collective said so-called “pretendianism” is an act of colonial violence with severe consequences for Indigenous people.

+“We need to ensure that our children’s and grandchildren’s indigeneity will be respected and protected,” it said, adding any organization or leader claiming to uphold truth and reconciliation must denounce any “infringements.”

-Grand Chief Stewart Phillip with the Union of B.C.
-Indian Chiefs said Wednesday that the CBC investigation that questioned Turpel-Lafond’s heritage was a “witch-hunt.”
+Meanwhile, Grand Chief Stewart Phillip with the Union of B.C.
+Indian Chiefs said Wednesday the CBC investigation that questioned Turpel-Lafond’s heritage was a “witch-hunt.”

-The union had responded to the investigation last October by saying Turpel-Lafond was a fierce and ethical advocate for Indigenous Peoples.
+The union had responded to the investigation last October with a statement saying Turpel-Lafond was a fierce and ethical advocate for Indigenous Peoples.

-Questions of Indigenous identity were for Indigenous Peoples, families and governments to sort through based on their own laws and customs, the statement said.
+Questions of Indigenous identity were for Indigenous Peoples, families and governments to sort through based on their own laws and customs, it said.

 “It is not the role of the media, the crown, or anyone else to tell us who we are.”